 - Proofread and edit any text up to 1,000 words

-Some of these tasks might only take about 15 minutes or so.
-The key is to know which ones fit that criteria.
+Some of these tasks might take only about 15 minutes or so.
+The key is to know which ones fit those criteria.

-Once you cull the herd, you’d have to perform about 20 of them in a day.
-It sounds like a lot, but it is possible — particularly if you’re proficient in whatever it is you do.
-There’s a market for just about everything out there.
+Obviously, to make $100, you’d have to perform an average of 20 tasks in a day.
+It sounds like a lot, but it is possible, particularly if you’re proficient in whatever it is you’re offering to do.

 - Potential earnings: $25/hour